keeweb/keeweb/README.md

 #### Development

 There's an ongoing effort to migrate the app to react however it takes time and I don't know if it will happen.
-Currently we have a modern build system, but the framework (Backbone/jQuery) is somewhat ancient.
+Currently we have a modern build system, but the framework (Backbone/jQuery) is ancient.

 # Self-hosting